+Recommended: -

 Obligatory registration: no Further information on registration: -

 Courses Hours per week Self-study

 Lecture 2 2

 (additional offer: Exercise) (2) -

 (additional offer: Seminar) (2) -

 ECTS in total 2

-Form of assessment mine the exact form ments of the module exam.
-The examiner will deterin accordance with the requiree element.
-In is only possible for the first
+Form of assessment Written and/or oral exam.
+The examiner will determine the exact form in accordance with the requirements of the module element.
+The exam registration is only possible for the first exam period.

-Preliminary course work Obligatory attendan ce and sufficient participation
+Preliminary course work Obligatory attendance and sufficient participation

 Lecturer/Person in charge Didi Zhang

 Duration of module 1 semester

 Offering Fall semester

-Language Chinese and German)
+Language Chinese and German

 Program-specific educational goals LG 1, LG 3

 Grade graded

 Range of application B.Sc.
-Business Admir nistration
+Business Administration